caspianb/HibernateSandbox/README.md

 # HibernateRefreshTest
-Simple unit tests illustrating potential defects in Hibernate refresh with lock API
+Hibernate Sandbox for isolating and testing potential defects located in Hibernate.